raj23manj/springBoot/jokesapp/README.md

     * A Thread will terminate once it returns from its run method after completing or else if it encounters a return statement
     * When calling start() method after overriding run method it will execute in another thread, if run() itself is called, it will execute in the same thread
-    * Interrupting a thread will terminate the thread, to interrup an thread we instance of that thread from the main thread.
+    * Interrupting a thread will terminate the thread, to interrup an thread we need instance of that thread from the main thread.
     * We can make a thread to join with other thread and wake it up if it is sleeping
        // when a thread is put to sleep here, anotherThread instead making it to sleep
        // for 3 sec's, we can make it join to this(myRunnableTHread) thread, once this